joomengine/jcb-documentation/english/The-New-Library-Manager-Area.md

 [00:15:19](https://www.youtube.com/watch?v=rDjvgLYOt1o&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h15m19s)

-You can import snippets for each library directly from the community:
+You can import snippets for each library directly from the community repositories:

-1. Click **Get Snippets**.
+1. Click **Init** in the Snippets toolbar.
-2. Choose a library (e.g., Bootstrap v4).
+2. Choose the repository and library you want to pull from (e.g., Bootstrap v4 in the community catalogue).
-3. Import snippets individually or use **Get All New Snippets** to bulk import all available snippets.
+3. Select individual snippets or use the bulk selection tools to bring in everything that is new or updated.

 Installed snippets will then appear under that library's Snippets list, ready for use in your views.